Around the Bloc: Reiff in the Woods

 The west-facing section of this remarkable piece of red sandstone is quick to dry and captures the fantastic end-of-day light making bouldering even in the depths of winter a distinct possibility.
 The views of the glistening loch below and peaks of Ben More Coigach in the distance make this a truly magical bouldering experience.
 The rock is utterly pristine and lends itself to many quite steep problems on very agreeable flake-like holds that on many occasions are quite hard to let go of.
-A good example being The Spike (V1), which involves gaining a flake in the half height break and slapping up on a series of slopers.
+A good example being The Spike (V1), which involves gaining a flake in the half-height break and slapping up on a series of slopers.
 The tall will find this easy so they might like to try the (V5) sitting start.
-The Stornaway Fairy (V2) is another excellent problem just to the right and again utilizes one of these cunning rugosities.
+The Stornaway Fairy (V2) is another excellent problem just to the right and again utilises one of these cunning rugosities.
 If all you do is just one problem on this sector then you would be pushed to beat The Scooped Wall Traverse (V3) which just about takes in all the best climbing on the block.
-It’s an absolute classic and brilliant for an end-of-day pump out or merely as a warm up for the more accomplished.
+It’s an absolute classic and brilliant for an end-of-day pump out or merely as a warm-up for the more accomplished.

 The Cave Boulder

-This enormous monolith of sandstone lies to the front of The Cubes and is most definitely not for the faint hearted (I can verify this) so a couple of pads wouldn’t go amiss.
+This enormous monolith of sandstone lies to the front of The Cubes and is most definitely not for the faint-hearted (I can verify this) so a couple of pads wouldn’t go amiss.
 Cave Crack (V2) is all about gaining the striking finger crack on the undercut wall to the right of the cave.
 Numerous options exist for the finish including moving into an extremely exposed position up the arête.
 Either way, the moves are superb and the rock quality is flawless.
-TP and QC (V6) crosses the roof itself and is possibly one of the finest problems in the north west of Scotland.
+TP and QC (V6) crosses the roof itself and is possibly one of the finest problems in the north-west of Scotland.
 Local climber, Lawrence Hughes, managed to solve this ankle-grinding problem only by the multiple use of heels, toes and, bizarrely, an odd pair of rock shoes.
 The easier climbing up the airy arête is no pushover either and leads you a rather worrying distance above the somewhat redundant pad.

 The Patio Boulder

 Utter class is what oozes from this boulder.
 It may only have three problems to date but these are real bouldering experiences in a supreme location.
 Lurking on the opposite side of the head of Loch Bad a’ Ghaill is where the gems lie and they are well worth the extra 10-minute approach.
-The obvious warm up is the appealing Breathalyser (V1).
-However, traversing the rightward rising hand rail on the west wall requires a calm approach as falling off would not be recommended; you won’t forgot this spicy number in a hurry.
+The obvious warm-up is the appealing Breathalyser (V1).
+However, traversing the rightward rising handrail on the west wall requires a calm approach as falling off would not be recommended; you won’t forget this spicy number in a hurry.
 Of equal quality is Teewhuppo (V4), which starts as for Breathalyser, instead heads directly up the wall on various crimps.
 The landing has to be seen to be believed making this quite a serious proposition.
 Lastly, but not least, is Red Handed (V6), which ranks easily as one of the best arêtes on the crag.
 The moves on some of the finest razor edges around really don’t get much better.
 The landing could though!

 The Roadside Buttress